Kanhavishva/Autoclip/README.md

 Usage
 -----
-0. Create Autoclip directory in `~/Documents/`
+0. Create `Autoclip` directory in `~/Documents/`
-1. Simply just run `sudo ./autoclip`, this will start a autoclip process daemon and enable automatic saving using `Alt + Shift + d`
+1. Just run `sudo ./autoclip`, this will start a autoclip process daemon and enable automatic saving using `Alt + Shift + d`
 2. To disable automatic saving again use `Alt + Shift + d`
 3. To start at boots up in Ubuntu, follow the guide as described on SKeylogger [https://github.com/gsingh93/simple-key-logger]:
-  1. Edit `/etc/rc.local` and add `/path/to/autoclip` above the line with `exit 0`.
+    * Edit `/etc/rc.local` and add `/path/to/autoclip` above the line with `exit 0`.
 Replace `/path/to/autoclip` with the full path to the keylogger binary.

-  2. Allow sudo access without a password (Note: this may be a security threat.
+    * Allow sudo access without a password (Note: this may be a security threat.
 Do at your own risk).
 To do this, add the following line to `/etc/sudoers` making sure to replace the path with the path you used above and the username with your username:
     ```
     username ALL = NOPASSWD: /path/to/autoclip
     ```
-  3. Reboot ubuntu.
+    * Reboot ubuntu.
 Open a terminal and type `pgrep autoclip`.
 You should find one `autoclip` process running.

 Source
 ------